imagej/imagej.github.io/_pages/scripting/javascript.md

 ...
 ```

 But wait!
 We didn't pass any extra argument.
-How can we do a generic function for <i>pow</i> so we can apply a power of 2, or 3, etc?
+How can we do a generic function for `pow` so we can apply a power of 2, or 3, etc?

-We can rewrite our <i>map</i> function like this:
+We can rewrite our `map` function like this:

 ```java
 function map(fn, ip) {